Well, fear not, because even a wonderful ski vacation can be done on the cheap if you know where to look.

 Here are 8 ski resorts to consider for a North American winter holiday that won’t break the bank:

-The all day adult pass costs $62 (early price) and the kids under 6 years old can ski for free.
+The all day adult pass starts at $69.99, and the youth (7-12) at $35.00 for mid week skiing.
+Kids 6 and under can ski for free.
 There are plenty of multi day passes available as well.

 Within the resort there are five places to stay, all offering great facilities such as outdoor heated pool, restaurant, fitness rooms and more.
-The prices average $120 per night per room within the resort.
+The prices start at about $200 per night per room within the resort.

 Getting there: Snowbird Ski Resort is only 30 miles from Salt Lake City, Utah, so it’s quite easy to reach and flights are often cheap.

-The daily lift ticket costs C$37 for an adult and C$31 for junior.
+The daily lift ticket costs $39CAD for an adult and $36CAD for junior.
+Children five and under ski for $5CAD with a skiing adult.
 You cannot stay over night within the resort but there are plenty of places to stay in the cities located within short distance of the mountain.
-Prices average C$115 per night per room in 2-3 star hotels or inns.
+Prices average $120CAD per night per room in 2-3 star hotels or inns.

 Getting there: Boler Mountain is midway between Detroit and Toronto, and about 120 miles from either.

-The resort is enormous and offers 21 easy runs, 25 intermediate runs and 54 advanced runs.
+The resort is enormous and offers 140 runs.
 There are 23 lifts.
 Snowboarding, ice-skating and snow-shoeing can also be practiced within the resort.

 Getting there: Copper Mountain Resort is located about 75 miles west of Denver, making it another that is easy to reach paired with an affordable flight.